Introduction

 \end{align*}

-The silhouette analysis visualization follows these rules
+Visualization of silhouette analysis follows these rules:

-- Sort by cluster number
+- Sort by assigned cluster number.

-- Sort by silhouette coefficient value within the same cluster
+- Sort by silhouette coefficient value within the same cluster.

-The silhouette analysis is visualized by plotting the silhouette coefficient on the horizontal axis and the cluster number on the vertical axis.
+Silhouette analysis is visualized by plotting the silhouette coefficient on the horizontal axis and the cluster number on the vertical axis.

 import matplotlib.cm as cm